Let’s not get physical, physical • 1

 • Encourages innovation in value creation, value co-creation, and value facilitation (see my blog post Get the balance right! • 2)

-The Solutions Over Products strategy will be covered in the next blog post.
+The Solutions Over Products principle will be covered in the next blog post.

 References